Scalable and Privacy-Preserving Synthetic Data Generation on Decentralised Web: Empirical Evaluation

 Our computational and encryption agents were deployed on a single server connected over a virtual LAN.
 This was to focus on the computational cost of the approaches while controlling for network factors such as latency and bandwidth that would affect the scalability.
 We acknowledge that these are important as the agents may be connected over a WAN, hence we report the size of data transfers in each computation.

 We deploy 3 computation agent servers and 2 encryption agent servers, unless stated otherwise.
 This is because for honest majority protocols, 3 is the minimum number of players.
-Furthermore, \cite{oxford} shows that in a delegated-decentralised setting, MPCs with fewer players scale better.
+Furthermore, \cite{oxford} show that Libertas with fewer MPC players scale better.
 Hence, any improvement our approach offers in this setting should also translate to cases with greater number of players.

-\subsubsection{\textbf{Platform}}
+\subsubsection{Platform}

 The experiments were conducted on an Azure DV4 VM running on an Intel Xeon Platinum 8370C (2.8GHz) with 4 vCPUs and 32 GB RAM.
 This architecture includes support for the SGX instruction set and this VM series comes with SGX enabled in the BIOS.
 A distribution with Linux kernel of version at least 5.11 is used as it includes support for SGX drivers (we use Ubuntu 22.04).